 We can enforce these limits in our HTML for form submission:

-We can also tell the form to preserve implicit newlines on submission with wrap="hard", which will guarantee that even if we change our CSS in the future or decide to display guestbook entries somewhere else, handcrafted ASCII art will remain intact.
+, which will guarantee that even if we change our CSS in the future or decide to display guestbook entries somewhere else, handcrafted ASCII art will remain intact.

 There are a few other details to take care of, like showing a warning message when there’s no room left for text, but the above code takes care of the basic setup for a fixed-size, fixed-length textarea.